Depositing data FAQ's

 - Properly archived in a persistent location - such as the archives held by CEDA.

 - Have all the necessary information about the dataset to compile a suitable CEDA dataset catalogue page.
 This forms the DOI landing page to which the DOI will resolve and bring the person following the DOI to the referenced resource.
+For this reason we don't change the title or the authors after we give the data a DOI.

 What and how much data can I deposit?